 - We’ve made an overhaul to our outfitting process, the quality of gear and the personal items/clothing students are allowed to bring.

 We routinely assess our policies, procedures and facilities for transparency and safety.
-As part of our ongoing efforts to improve our experience and provide outstanding treatment, Pacific Quest is committed to participating in the Y-OQ research program, collects feedback from students and families through surveys, and has recently begun the rigorous process of accreditation through the Commission on Accreditation of Rehabilitation Facilities (CARF) –anticipated in early 2022.
+As part of our ongoing efforts to improve our experience and provide outstanding treatment, Pacific Quest is committed to participating in the Y-OQ research program, collects feedback from students and families through surveys.

 Increasingly, families depend on online reviews to make sound decisions on everything from hotel rooms to coffee makers.
 Healthcare, and in particular mental healthcare, remains a difficult space to depend on reviews to make informed decisions.
 The stigma surrounding mental health means that many who benefit from this service are reluctant to share their journey even within their own communities, let alone in a public space like an online review.
 Fortunately this stigma is shifting, and new forums like Thriving Me Now are providing space for sharing and discussing meaningful and positive treatment experiences.
 We also encourage alumni to post a review when they are comfortable, and we proudly have nearly 100 Google reviews.